johnnygreen/laravel-api/README.md

 Laravel-API
 ===========
 Authorization and Authentication using simple access_tokens.
-Auth extends Laravel 4 \Auth with "token" method.
+Auth extends Laravel 4 \Auth with "token" driver.
 Controller helper methods when using RestfulJsonApi trait.

 ## Installation
 To add Laravel-API to your Laravel application follow this three steps: